 Several side-effects have been noted in studies that focused on determining the efficiency and safety profile of the Melanotan 2 compound in the treatment of erectile dysfunction, as well as when used as a sunless tanning agent.

-Particular side-effects that have been noted among patients who have been treated with this specific compound include:
+Particular side-effects that have been noted among patients who have been treated with this particular compound include:

 - A reduction in the patient’s appetite